XianPaz/simpleSwapWithUI/README.md

 Finally, hitting the Swap button, an allowance is issued and then the swap operation.
 Once swap has been made, balances and price are updated.

-You can find a demo video [here](https://drive.google.com/file/d/1C95yDqBcUF1V_Bkj8ILPtlfxocCec9b3/view?usp=sharing).
+You can find a live demo [here](https://simpleswapwithui.netlify.app/).

 ## 🚀 Implementation Details

-In case you want to experiment in hardhat local node, please use `hardhat.local.config.js` as your `hardhat.config.js`.

-`hardhat.config.js` points to sepolia.
+In case you want to experiment in hardhat local node, please use `hardhat.local.config.js` as your `hardhat.config.js`. `hardhat.config.js` points to sepolia.

 ### Local Hardhat Environment